-In March of this year, The School of Making launched a partnership with Nest—a non-profit that joins together with artisans across the world to bring about positive social impact through sustainable development.
+In March of 2015, The School of Making launched a partnership with Nest—a non-profit that joins together with artisans across the world to bring about positive social impact through sustainable development.
 Nest works specifically with artisans because they are often community-based businesses or organizations; they collaborate with those artisans to provide tools, training, infrastructure, and other resources that champion artisans themselves as the makers of change.
 When artisans are empowered in this way, entire communities are better able to tackle global issues like poverty, preservation of craft and local tradition, and advancement of women (who are often both artisan and primary household caregiver).

 Nest’s 2015 impact was felt strongly by artisans across the globe.
 Nest grew from serving just more than 1,500 artisans in 2014 to serving 5,646 artisans in 2015.
 Nest’s work is reaching more than 100,000 people, including not only artisans but also their families and members of their extended communities.
 For every artisan employed, 20 or more people are impacted through the ripple effect.
 You can read Nest’s full 2015 Impact Report here.

 Our collaborative partnership with Nest finds voice through our educational arm, The School of Making, with a long-term goal of reversing some of the manufacturing outsourcing that has affected our local economy over the last two decades.
 Together, we are expanding Alabama Chanin’s Building 14 machine-manufacturing division with a plan to create educational programs and up-to-date training on modern textile manufacturing methods.
 This initiative provides further foundation for Florence, Alabama, and the greater Shoals community to continue growing in the global textile industry.